 2. Vinegar And Castile Soap

-Another much-touted recipe for natural homemade cleaners that I see very often is one that puts the cleaning power of the soap and the disinfecting power of the vinegar together in one mixture, sharing the same container.
+Another much-touted recipe for natural homemade cleaners that I see very often puts the soap’s cleaning power and the vinegar’s disinfecting power together in one mixture, sharing the same container.

 This is never a combination that works well, and if you were wondering why not, then here’s the reason why.